 REMEMBER: Check with your local waste management centre on the safest way to dispose of – or recycle – your lithium-ion batteries.

-Storage of unused Vapes
+Changing Vape Laws Qld: Storage of Unused Vapes

 Due to the lithium-ion battery contained in electronic cigarettes, we recommend diligence when handling and storing these goods.